 Due to long lines and long wait times for food, we recommend calling in your order.
 If you have a hungry family, call one of the food trucks listed below to put your order in for pickup.

-In 2021 and 2022, we have found some food trucks are closed Sunday, Monday, and/or Tuesday.
+In 2021 and 2022, we found some food trucks were closed Sunday, Monday, and/or Tuesday.
 That is a general rule of thumb.
 You can call ahead or follow them on Instagram to find their updated hours.

 Food trucks are mobile so you may not find your new favorite truck at the same location later in the week.
 A moving truck is rare but it does happen.
 As mentioned above, find your favorite truck on Instagram or Facebook to find their location.